 - a.
 Students must pass to and from the cafeteria in an orderly manner using the designated entrance and exits.
 Running in the corridors is not allowed. - b.
-Cafeteria is not to be used as a passageway to and from classes. - c.
 Students must go directly to the cafeteria during the lunch period; roaming around the building and grounds is not permitted.
-Students are not to leave the cafeteria until dismissed. - d.
+Students are not to leave the cafeteria until dismissed. - c.
 Students are to eat in the cafeteria.
-They may purchase lunch there or bring their own lunch. - e.
-No open food or beverage is to be taken from the cafeteria. - f.
+They may purchase lunch there or bring their own lunch. - d.
+No open food or beverage is to be taken from the cafeteria. - e.
 Students must clear their tables after eating; they must take trays and dishes to the proper area and place waste materials from tables and floor in proper containers.
-Students disregarding this provision may be assigned a cleaning detail in the cafeteria. - g.
-Students may not cut in line. - h.
-Pass System: A student may not leave the cafeteria without signing out a pass from the supervisor on duty for that particular lunch. - i.
+Students disregarding this provision may be assigned a cleaning detail in the cafeteria. - f.
+Students may not cut in line. - g.
+Pass System: A student may not leave the cafeteria without signing out a pass from the supervisor on duty for that particular lunch. - h.
 Students must observe ordinary manners and common sense rules of health, safety, and consideration for others.
-For example, fighting, throwing food, stomping milk cartons, yelling, whistling, etc., are prohibited. - j.
-Students may not put feet on chairs, bring trays or chairs outside, or eat in the corridors. - k.
-Faculty members (including substitutes) may go to the front of the lunch line. - 1.
-Students will remain seated until the area is checked and the staff on duty dismisses them. - m.
-The instructions of administrators, teachers, cafeteria personnel, and/or custodians must be followed. - n.
+For example, fighting, throwing food, stomping milk cartons, yelling, whistling, etc., are prohibited. - i.
+Students may not put feet on chairs, bring trays or chairs outside, or eat in the corridors. - j.
+Faculty members (including substitutes) may go to the front of the lunch line. - k.
+Students will remain seated until the area is checked and the staff on duty dismisses them. - The instructions of administrators, teachers, cafeteria personnel, and/or custodians must be followed. - m.
 Students violating the above rules or disregarding staff instructions should be referred to the Dean of Students.
-Chronic offenders will be isolated during their lunch period, suspended, or both. - o.
+Chronic offenders will be disciplined. - n.
 Student ID must be worn and shown for the purpose of purchasing a lunch.